-Aligning with the Namibian Government’s Vision 2030 economic goals to showcase its long-term commitment to facilitating the country’s agri-trade, AMTA strives to ensure food security at both a national and household level through the development of the most relevant value-add horticultural investments.
+Aligning with the Namibian Government’s Vision 2030 economic goals to showcase its long-term commitment to facilitating the country’s agri-trade, Agro-Marketing & Trade Agency (AMTA) strives to ensure food security at both a national and household level through the development of the most relevant value-add horticultural investments.

-Proud to have launched its first shipment of grapes to the Netherlands in December, 2015, AMTA is coordinating closely with the Government and its programmes aimed at contributing to production, processing, marketing and distribution of fresh produce, to further enhance trade and encourage export opportunities for local businesses.
+Proud to have launched its first shipment of grapes to the Netherlands in December, 2015, Agro-Marketing & Trade Agency is coordinating closely with the Government and its programmes aimed at contributing to production, processing, marketing and distribution of fresh produce, to further enhance trade and encourage export opportunities for local businesses.

 One of the ways the not-for profit organisation is facilitating this is through the construction of a 10,000 square metre fresh produce business hub in the country’s capital city, Windhoek, with direct links to the Port of Walvis Bay; in addition to two further 5,000 square metre hubs in Rundu and Ongwediva.